JunzeLeo/EPFL_COM-480_DataVisualization_CourseProject/README.md

 #### Motivation

-While the world is overwhelmed with the COVID-19 pandemic, the Earth is still warming and many lives are suffering from the heating planet.
+While the world is overwhelmed with the COVID-19 pandemic, the earth is still warming and many lives are suffering from the heating planet.
 A recent news reports that Antarctica has hit the highest temperature on record of 18.3C in February 2020.
 The climate zone for lives now is shrinking.

 To keep within the climate zone for survival, most species on this planet, including plants, will have to migrate[](https://wwf.panda.org/our_work/wildlife/problems/climate_change/).
 However, many species will not be able to redistribute themselves fast enough, i.e. these species may well become extinct.